sous-chefs/kafka/README.md

 ## Recipes

-This section describes the different recipes that exists, and how to use them.
+This section describes the different recipes that are available.

 ### default